- Location: Bankstown NSW

 ADULT MIGRANT ENGLISH PROGRAM (AMEP) The Adult Migrant English Program (AMEP) was established in 1948 and was legislated under the Immigration (Education) Act 1971.
 The AMEP is funded by the Australian Government Department of Education and Training.
 It provides up to 510 hours of English language tuition for eligible new, adult migrants and refugees to help them learn foundation English language and settlement skills.
 The AMEP has important links with other Australian Government and state programs and services.
 For example, the Humanitarian Settlement Services (HSS) program assists refugees with early, practical settlement into the Australian community.
 TAFE NSW works with other stakeholders to assist AMEP students to settle in the community.
 The AMEP is not a mandatory program.
 TAFE NSW plays an important role in promoting the value of the program to students and the community.
 The program supports the development of knowledge and skills that significantly improves the lives of students by providing pathways to greater social participation, employment, further study and training.

 VOLUNTEER TUTOR SCHEME (VTS) The Volunteer Tutor Scheme is a program in which volunteers provide English language tuition and practice for 1-2 hours per week to migrants and refugees who are eligible for the AMEP.
-The one-to-one lessons can be at the students’ homes or in other suitable locations such as libraries.
+The one-to-one lessons can be conducted in locations such as libraries.
 TAFE NSW recruits, trains and matches tutors to students.

 Training to be an AMEP Volunteer Tutor Volunteer Tutors will be trained using an online resource A Course in Volunteer English Language Tutoring.
 The training course is designed to be the equivalent of a minimum of 15 hours face to face.
 The course is divided into 3 sections: Being a Volunteer Tutor, Language Skills and Your Student.
 There are tasks to develop tutors’ cross-cultural awareness.
 Quizzes are also included in each component with answers provided to help you review what is covered.
 Course content also guide tutors in assisting students with their settlement needs.